On this page

 The funds granted to institutions should be used to build capacity to identify, assess and mitigate potential risks to research security, in support of the full implementation of the National Security Guidelines on Research Partnerships.
 Institutions must spend the funds in the year of the award and report on the use of these funds annually.

 Research security funds can be used to support multiyear projects whose outcomes will be available only at the end of a longer period of up to three years.
-The application allows your institution to apply for funding for the next phase of the project, provided the institution continues to meet reporting and eligibility requirements.
+The application allows institutions to apply for funding for the next phase of the project, provided the institution continues to meet reporting and eligibility requirements.

 Reporting